 Hearing God by Dallas Willard

-The Prayer & Praise Service is held each Tuesday at 7:00pm in Harper Prayer Chapel.
-This service includes a time of worship and praise led by the Music & Worship Arts staff, the sacrament of communion, and prayers for healing.
+The Healing & Prayer Service is held each Tuesday at 7:00pm in Harper Prayer Chapel.
 You are invited to come and receive God's love, peace, hope, and healing through prayer and the work of the Holy Spirit.

 Elder Prayer After Services